Algebraic statistics: Algebraic analysis and abstract statistical inference

 Encompassing previous results on probability theory on algebraic structures, Ulf Grenander developed a theory of "abstract inference".
 Grenander's abstract inference and his theory of patterns are useful for spatial statistics and image analysis; these theories rely on lattice theory.

 Partially ordered sets and lattices

 Partially ordered vector spaces and vector lattices are used throughout statistical theory.
 Garrett Birkhoff metrized the positive cone using Hilbert's projective metric and proved Jentsch's theorem using the contraction mapping theorem.
 Birkhoff's results have been used for maximum entropy estimation (which can be viewed as linear programming in infinite dimensions) by Jonathan Borwein and colleagues.

 Vector lattices and conical measures were introduced into statistical decision theory by Lucien Le Cam.

-Recent work using commutative algebra and algebraic geometry

-In recent years, the term "algebraic statistics" has been used more restrictively, to label the use of algebraic geometry and commutative algebra to study problems related to discrete random variables with finite state spaces.
-Commutative algebra and algebraic geometry have applications in statistics because many commonly used classes of discrete random variables can be viewed as algebraic varieties.